not-na/cardgame/docs/protospec/packets/game_dk/packet_game_dk_announce.rst

 Using this packet, a player can make an announcement.
 This announcement will be sent to all the other players.
 This packet is only available for the game :term:`Doppelkopf`\ .

-This packet will be used to answer to a *Vorbehalt*\ , *solo*\ , *Schmeissen*\ , *Schweinchen*\ , *Superschweine*\ , *Hyperschweine*\ , *Armut* and *Hochzeit*\ .
-In case of a *Hochzeit*\ , it will convey the clarification trick and in case of an *Armut*\ , it will be used to tell the amount of returned trumps.
+This packet will be used to answer to a *Vorbehalt*\ , *Solo*\ , *Schmeissen*\ , *Schweinchen*\ , *Superschweine*\ , *Hyperschweine*\ , *Armut* and *Hochzeit*\ .
+In case of a *Hochzeit*\ , it will transfer the clarification trick and in case of an *Armut*\ , it will be used to tell the amount of returned trumps.
-As the game goes along, it will be used to announce *Re* and *Kontra* as well as denials like *Unter 90* etc. Furthermore, it will be used to announce a *Schweinchen*\ .
+During the course of the game, it will be used to announce *Re* and *Kontra* as well as denials like *Unter 90* etc. Furthermore, it will be used to announce a *Schweinchen*\ .
 In case of an accusation with external misconduct it will be used to transmit the votes of the players.

 .. seealso::
    See :doc:`../../doppelkopf/rules` for further information on special rules.